MingoMango17/CMSC134-Writeups/Writeup 2/writeup.md

 For us, it's not worth it.

 *Is it more trouble than it is worth?*

 As a developer, no.
 As a user, yes.
-But over time, users would just accept the fact that CAPTCHAs are part of the internet and becomes ingrained with them.
+But over time, users would just accept the fact that CAPTCHAs are part of the internet and becomes a part of them.
 Making the pain a part of browsing the internet.
 I am a user and unfortunately CAPTCHAs has grown on me.

 ---

 Basically, CAPTCHAs are annoying but it's like a requirement on the internet.
-Just like having an ad blocker is a requirement to surf the web (UBlock Origin ftw).
+Just like having an ad blocker is a requirement to surf the web ([UBlock Origin](https://github.com/gorhill/uBlock) ftw).

-We have no choice but to cope with CAPTCHAs because malicious people can't stop being malicious.
+We have no choice but to cope with CAPTCHAs because malicious people can't stop being... *malicious*.
-However, we have the freedom to use the website or just stop accessing it.
+But we do have the freedom to use the website or just stop accessing it.
 Yet that's still not considered having a choice...

+[^1]: If this takes you less than one minute to read, you're a bot.